 We are wired to connect to others – isolation and loneliness are associated with an increased risk for dementia.
 So it is important to nourish your social networks.

 In a recent study, scientists found that spending ‘face’ time with family and friends reduced the rate of depression.
-It is interesting that in this study, phone calls and email had not effect on a person’s mental health but spending face-to-face time had a significant impact.
-Obviously human interactions that create a positive and supportive social network are vital to good mental health.
+It is interesting that in this study, phone calls and email had no effect on a person’s mental health but spending face-to-face time had a significant impact.
+Obviously, human interactions that create a positive and supportive social network are vital to good mental health.

 Engaging with the novel and complex on a daily basis promotes brain health.
 This includes learning something new, which actually involves a neurophysiological series of events that change our neural systems, our neural chemistry and our brain function.
 This process can also assist with new brain cell development (neurogenesis).

 The important thing to remember is that novel and complex for one person may not be novel and complex for someone else – but it is still important to challenge yourself everyday.
 You may want to learn a new language, a new knitting pattern, or dust off a musical instrument.
 The important thing is to find something intellectually engaging and challenge yourself with it.

 There are lots of things that you can do but one area to think about challenging on a daily basis is ‘working memory’.
 Working memory is like the notepad in the brain, where you keep information long enough to use it.
 Like remembering the phone number long enough to dial the phone – or remembering directions long enough to find your way to where you need to go….working memory is a key brain function.